Today let us look at the different kinds of foundations that are available on the market.

 These are similar to cream foundations but provide an even heavier coverage.
 One thing I like about stick foundations is their practicability.
 Stick foundations are great for traveling and they can double as concealers as well.
 The downside is that most of them tend to contain oil and can clog your pores more easily.
 If you have acne-prone skin, I suggest you to steer clear of them.

 These usually come in compacts and are great for creating the matte look or for touch-ups.
 They can even be used dry or wet for more coverage (depending on the product) and work best on oily skin.
 Like stick foundations, powder foundations are very convenient and easy to use.
 If you have dry skin, try to limit the use of a powder foundation to touch-ups only.
 Putting powder on your dry skin would only accentuate wrinkles and flakes.

-These are made out of crushed minerals that are extracted from the Earth and they are free of preservatives, talc, oil, fragrance and other harmful chemicals.
+These are made out of crushed minerals extracted from the Earth and are free of preservatives, talc, oil, fragrance and other harmful chemicals.
 They usually come in loose powder form and provide medium to high coverage.
-They also tend to do less harm to your skin and you can even sleep in some of them.
+They also tend to do less harm to your skin and you can even sleep in some.
 Mineral foundations are good for people with very sensitive skin or those who suffer from acne or rosacea.
 The downside of mineral makeup, however, is that they might be a little too dry for those with dry skin.
 Another thing about mineral makeup is that you have to get the right brush and it does take practice to master the basic “swirl, tap and buff” process.